 To get started in creating a source setup, you will need to know some details about the hardware and software involved in a client's workflow - what type of digital camera and scanner they use, for example - and you'll need to make sure the relevant profiles are available.
-It's also helpful to see sample projects so you know what types of pictures, colors, inks, and devices they're working with, such as logos, charts and graphs, photographs, and duotones, output to SWOP or displayed on the Web.
+It's also helpful to see sample projects so you know what types of pictures, colors, inks, and devices they're working with, such as logos, charts and graphs, photographs, and duotones, and output to SWOP.